-(a) measures to ensure that the Personal Data can be accessed only by authorized personnel for the purposes set forth in the Services Agreement and Annex 2 of this Data Processing Agreement;
+(a) measures to ensure that the Personal Data can be accessed only by authorized personnel for the purposes set forth in the Services Agreement and Annex 2 of this Data Processing Addendum;

 (b) In assessing the appropriate level of security, account shall be taken in particular of all the risks that are presented by processing, for example from accidental or unlawful destruction, loss, or alteration, unauthorized or unlawful storage, processing, access or disclosure of Personal Data;

 (c) the pseudonymization and encryption of personal data;